hortonworks/hive-testbench/README.md

   	```
   	cd sample-queries
   	hive
-  	use tpcds_bin_partitioned_orc_200
+  	hive> use tpcds_bin_partitioned_orc_200
-  	source query12.sql
+  	hive> source query12.sql
   	```

   Note that the database is named based on the Data Scale chosen in step 3.
 At Data Scale 200, your database will be named tpcds_bin_partitioned_orc_200.
 At Data Scale 50 it would be named tpcds_bin_partitioned_orc_50.
+You can always ```show databases``` to get a list of available databases.

 Feedback
 ========